spider-themes/eazydocs/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-EazyDocs assists you in creating great-looking documentation for your products in an easy and quick way.
+EazyDocs is a powerful knowledge base, documentation builder plugin for WordPress.
+It is a complete solution for creating a knowledge base, documentation, helpdesk, support center, FAQ, wiki, and more.

 == Description ==

-EazyDocs assists you in creating great-looking documentation for your products in an easy and quick way.
+EazyDocs is a powerful knowledge base, documentation builder plugin for WordPress.
+It is a complete solution for creating a knowledge base, documentation, helpdesk, support center, FAQ, wiki, and more.
 Site operators can create & manage detailed, hierarchical documentation in the WordPress admin.
 You get all the power of WordPress to create/add new docs, tags and organize with ordering your documentation.
 EazyDocs makes browsing and creating advanced documentation easy and user-friendly.

 ## 🔗 USEFUL LINKS ##